News

 Getting There

-things.
-I'd avoid trying to hitchhike, the state
+waiting in line.
+I'd avoid trying to hitchhike, the

-troopers have hassled people about it in years past.
-Try
+state troopers have hassled people about it in years

-to hold off on the serious partying until you get into the
+past.
+Try to hold off on the serious partying until you

-site, open containers of alcohol (and of course drugs) are
+get into the site, open containers of alcohol (and of course

-illegal in Tennessee and the cops aren't blind to what people
+drugs) are illegal in Tennessee and the cops aren't blind to

 If you've never been to a fest